fastrgv/RufasSlider/README.md

 Note that I created about 20% of the Rush puzzles (filenames that end "my.rush"), including the most difficult one "zzzz_89my.rush".

-And for those times when a solution seems impossible, the more difficult puzzle families have an AutoSolver function using the (=)-key to step closer towards the solution:  rush, bslider, dirty12, maboy, and linkRings.
-Remember that you can stop using the autosolver at any time and try to manually solve the puzzle.
+And for those times when a solution seems impossible, the more difficult puzzle families have an AutoSolver function using the (=)-key to step closer towards the solution:  rush, bslider, dirty12, maboy, annoy, and linkRings.
+Remember that you can stop using the autosolver at any time and try to manually solve the puzzle from a configuration that is a few steps closer to a solution.

-Annoying has no autosolver.

 Note that there are two "external" solvers available:  1) fbfsr for traffic rush puzzles (writes to rpath.txt);  2) fbfsl (writes to lpath.txt) for a) MaBoy; b) dirtyDozen; c) bslider puzzles.
 Simply type the executable name followed by the puzzle file name.
 For example to solve the second DirtyDozen puzzle type "fbfsl ../../puzzles/dd02.blk".
 The solution is written to a file in the current directory, in this case, named lpath.txt.
 Then, to follow the output instructions, start the puzzle and reveal the letters by hitting the (a)-key.